-An ocean scientist and marine biologist by training, Ken describes himself as a thalassophile, somebody with a deep appreciation of ocean spaces and species.
+An ocean scientist and marine biologist by training, Ken describes himself as a thalassophile, somebody with a deep appreciation of things ocean.
+This along with his extensive experience exploring the wild spaces of Southern Africa, gives Ken a deep understanding of photographing wild species and spaces.

 "I hope to think my photos are crafted rather than taken - to take a photo seems to me a little like daylight robbery - any light robbery actually!
 I try to have ideas of images in my head (what I call "neurochromes") before a trip, a dive or an event.

-I am also a little alarmed at the new artificial generation of imagery, creating false expectations of wilderness experiences, and etreme 'get that shot' or even 'selfie-shot' behaviours of folks, in turn driving behaviours that pressure wild species, spaces, and experiences.
+I am also a little alarmed at the new artificial generation of imagery, creating false expectations of wilderness experiences, and extreme 'get that shot' or even 'selfie-shot' behaviours of folks, in turn driving behaviours that pressure wild species, spaces, and experiences of others.
 Photography for me is a slow, patient process.
-KenFinPhoto strives to share the "real" out there through patient, ethical and mindful photography that allows respect and space for subjects.
+We strive to share the "real" out there through patient, ethical and mindful photography that allows respect and space for subjects.

 I hope that you enjoy paging through my images.
 Please revisit soon as we try to keep the site as dynamic as we can."